 I find people aesthetically attractive without finding them sexually attractive.
 And I can find them aesthetically attractive without then having a crush or squish on them, although the two often align.
 I can also have deep platonic relationships with people I don’t find aesthetically attractive.
 While there are overlaps between all these segments, I’m comfortable having friends that sit in only one of them.
 The area where they all overlap, where I find someone aesthetically and platonically attractive, who I have a squish on, and who matches my desires/needs/preferences for a QPR, is presumably where I should be looking for a partner, but I’m not sure there’s a word to describe either this kind of attraction or the type of person who fits.
 Which of course makes looking for them very difficult.
 Especially as they’re also likely not to be looking, because like me, they’re comfortable being on their own without having that “special one”.

 For me, personally, all these revelations I’ve been having recently about dating and romance have made me realise that I’m probably aromantic.
 That I don’t have romantic attraction to people.
+Indeed I’ve never been quite sure what ‘romantic attraction’ is.
+In the UK Asexuality Conference in September 2020, someone said “if you are having difficulty defining it, then you probably don’t experience it’, so that’s a thought to take away.
 Rather, all I want is close friendships with people who mean a great deal to me and with whom I can feel very comfortable being around without ever feeling awkward.
 It’s just something hard to define and describe in a sexual world; there’s even less representation of it in media than there is for asexuality.